JHU-EN-601-644-S25/CardioCrisisCrew/README.md

 Amazon Cognito is used for mobile app user authentication and AWS DynamoDB is used for persistent storage in the cloud.

 ### 1. Create a Cognito User pool
+- Within the user pool, create a client for the mobile app.
+Keep note of the Client ID, as this will be used to set up mobile app user authentication

 ### 2. Create a DynamoDB table
 The table should have the following attributes:
 - patient_id (string, Partition key)